How to Get an Apartment in New York Right Out of College

 Why is My Credit Score so Important?

-While there are still old school landlords in New York that will just take you at your word and require nothing more than a deposit and first month’s rent to lease their apartment, the majority of landlords and management companies will be looking for good credentials.
+While there are still old-school landlords in New York that will take you at your word and require nothing more than a deposit and the first month’s rent to lease their apartment, most landlords and management companies will be looking for good credentials.

-Most of them are going to be relying on your monthly rent as certain income or money to pay creditors like banks for loans they have taken out.
+Most will rely on your monthly rent as certain income or money to pay creditors like banks for loans they have taken out.

-They’re all certainly relying on the income to pay out property taxes and any renovation and maintenance expenses.
+They’re all relying on the income to pay out property taxes and renovation and maintenance expenses.

-Credit score is the first place most of them are going to turn to determine if you are a good payor or not.
+A credit score is the first place most of them will turn to determine if you are an excellent payor.

 Read more: What Credit Score Do You Need to Rent an Apartment in New York?

-The higher the credit score, it shows lenders and landlords that you can pay your bills on time and in the amount that is required.
+The higher the credit score, the more lenders and landlords can pay your bills on time and in the required amount.

-It doesn’t matter if you simply have the income.
+It doesn’t matter if you have an income.

-Plenty of people have solid earnings and still don’t pay their bills on time.
+Many people have solid earnings and don’t pay their bills on time.

 This is why credit is a paramount part of the application process.